yoonil-computeportal/MDCPL/README.md

 ## Security

-MDPCL is designed with security as a core principle:
+MDCL is designed with security as a core principle:

 - **End-to-end encryption**: All workloads encrypted with AES-256-GCM
 - **Key isolation**: Private keys never leave client/worker boundaries